Application 5.2 – Grant Rationale

 • Community members who partake in bike safety courses taught by the LCIs will benefit by acquiring bicycle safety skills.

-• The Community will benefit by experiencing less bicycle related crashes and fatalities and improving it’s bicycle friendly status.
+• The community will benefit by experiencing fewer bicycle-related crashes and fatalities and improving its bicycle-friendly status.

-• Participants who are active reap the benefit of increased wellness and reduce the risk of several diseases and health conditions.
+• Active participants reap the benefits of increased wellness and reduce the risk of several diseases and health conditions.

 License